Each year, there are an estimated 3,000 new cases of cancer in Luxembourg, the most frequent being breast, prostate, colon and skin cancer.

 The disease is responsible for at least a quarter of all deaths in the country and remains one of today’s main health burdens, both in terms of pain and healthcare cost.
 This makes it ever more important that medical professionals, researchers, patients associations, politicians and the public work hand in hand to make a difference.

-One major step in this effort will be the National Cancer Plan, which was presented in 2014 by the Ministry of Health.
+One major step in this effort is the National Cancer Plan, which was presented in 2014 by the Ministry of Health.
 This ambitious plan to fight cancer on multiple fronts gives a key role to IBBL in advancing cancer research.
 Indeed, since the creation of the biobank, we have been actively supporting several cancer research projects, some of which are run under the umbrella of the Personalised Medicine Consortium (PMC).

 Personalising lung cancer therapy